 Bravo brings color to the creative competition landscape in a series that assembles 14 of the art world's most talented, up-and-coming artists to compete for a solo show at the Brooklyn Museum and a cash prize of $100,000.

 Are you ready to look at color in a whole new way?
 Join artist Danielle Donaldson for an in-depth exploration of color, including how to discover your own ideal color palette.
 You'll create your own color reference, with tiny illustrations that are both charming and functional, and suitable for framing!

 It’s easier than you think to draw the characters from well-loved children’s books!
 Join picture book authors and illustrators as they teach you how to draw the most popular characters from some of your favorite books.

 Drawing is something that anyone can do, and it's really fun, too!
-Join art teacher Jordan DeWilde and gain the skills you need to express yourself through drawing.
+In this kids' beginner class, join art teacher Jordan DeWilde and gain the skills you need to express yourself through drawing.
 Follow along as Jordan guides you through six quick projects — including drawing a life-size robot — that will help you draw more realistically.
 Plus learn easy techniques for shading, perspective, texture and more.

 Join host Paul Costabile for an extreme doodling adventure!
 In this reality competition series, 16 talented artists flex their creative muscles to impress judges Jon Chad (of "Ink Outside the Box" on Bluprint) and Zoe Hong (fashion designer and illustrator).
 Each episode features two Doodle Warriors who go head to head in mind-bending challenges such as drawing a giant comic book and creating arm-sleeve tattoos on real people.
 But only one will walk away with $5,000 in cash and prizes.